BBG Watch Commentary

 December 18, 2013

-I’d like to be sure that everyone here knows that CUSIB is a non-partisan organization that came about at the request of people who work on matters involving journalism for media freedom and human rights.
+Washington, DCI’d like to be sure that everyone here knows that CUSIB is a non-partisan organization that came about at the request of people who work on matters involving journalism for media freedom and human rights.
 All of our work is done on a volunteer basis.
 We have no budget – so we are beholding to nobody.

-1. For the BBG to fully fund and not hinder Voice of America’s Cantonese, Mandarin and Tibetan services – especially radio broadcast services.
+I’d like to share CUSIB’s Christmas wish list of 8 things we hope will happen in the spirit of peace on earth and good will to all:1.
+For the BBG to fully fund and not hinder Voice of America’s Cantonese, Mandarin and Tibetan services – especially radio broadcast services.
 These vital broadcasts provide desperately needed information for people who are being crushed out of existence in Tibet and China by China’s government.
 These broadcasts are cheap, they help poor people receive news, and unlike the internet or satellite television dishes – they cannot be monitored.
 We implore the IBB to stop its efforts to effectively shut down the Voice of America broadcasts to China by insisting it transition to Internet only.

 2. For Radio Free Asia — to continue to keep the world apprised about the case of Chinese dissident Zhang Lin, whose trial began today and whose daughters, Anni and RuLi now live in California with CUSIB Board Member Reggie Littlejohn.